pluto-oss/gluamysql/README.md

 ## MySQL Lua Connector

+Objective:

-Purpose: Create a Garry's Mod Lua MySQL Connector using MariaDB's MySQL C Connector and their async functions
+Create a Garry's Mod Lua MySQL Connector using MariaDB's MySQL C Connector and their async functions

-Using this async api and using a Promise will allow us to create connections to MySQL servers with connector api that handle common errors easily as well as implementing connection pools if a developer wants to.
-If a MySQL Server Database connection fails, we can easily reconnect as needed as well
+Purpose:

+I've had many problems and many issues with other MySQL modules for Garry's Mod, either infinite looping or unmaintainable code that's been long gone.
+I want to create a simple to understand and lightweight module for people to developer with for their own needs.

+Differences to similar software:

+This software will always have a consistent API as long as the MySQL C Connector API is the same, other modules have wrappers upon the C Connector, causing issues and potentially nightmare-ish upgrade paths if their API needs to change.

 Using MariaDB's MySQL C Connector is desirable as it supports 32 bit, which most linux Garry's Mod servers will do for a long while as older hosts slowly migrate to the new version, and it also will support 64 bit at the same time!

-Using a Promise library, you can potentially use coroutine wrappers to act as if it is sync and have threads dedicated to specific databases
+Using a Promise library, you can potentially use coroutine wrappers to act as if it is sync and have threads dedicated to specific databases; we've created a wrapper ourselves in [cmysql.lua](lua/cmysql.lua)

-All in all this will likely be useful for developers to make a wrapper that suits their own needs, even going as far as mimicking other MySQL modules for Garry's Mod
+This is intended to be useful for developers wanting to make a wrapper that suits their own needs such as recreating the API for other MySQL clients built for Garry's Mod

 ## Lua Connector
 ### This is the API lower level developers can use to design their api around.